stoeps13/connections-doc/source/admin/install/t_map_apps2ihs.md

 6. Click your web server again and then click **Propagate Plug-in**.

+    !!! note
-    **Note:** If you have trouble propagating the plug-in on Linux™, restart IBM HTTP Server using the following commands:
+    If you have trouble propagating the plug-in on Linux™, restart IBM HTTP Server using the following commands:

     ```
      ./adminctl start